Lecturer; Senior Research Fellow

 Professional development of teachers

-She is the primary investigator of the original research begun in 1996, which examined the effects and longitudinal outcomes of later starting times for high schools, and was named the recipient of the MASCD National Research Award as a result of that study.
+Dr. Wahlstrom is the primary investigator of the original research begun in 1996, which examined the effects and longitudinal outcomes of later starting times for high schools, and was named the recipient of the MASCD National Research Award as a result of that study.
 Most recently she has completed the research on outcomes linked to later high school start times across the U.S., a study funded by the Centers for Disease Control and Prevention (CDC).
-She was also the lead co-investigator for the recently completed six-year Learning from Leadership national research study which examined the link between educational leadership and student learning.
-Her current research is centered in the areas of school and district leadership, professional development of teachers, the impact of later starting times for high schools, and the role of standards in school reform.
+She was also the lead co-investigator for the recently completed six-year Learning from Leadership national research study funded by The Wallace Foundation.
+That study was the largest study ever completed in the U.S. which examined the link between educational leadership and student learning.

-Dr. Wahlstrom has conducted numerous formative and summative evaluations for school districts, state and federal education agencies, and private foundations.
-Publications include one book, several book chapters, and numerous journal articles and technical monographs used by educational leaders to shape educational policy decisions across the U.S.
+Dr. Wahlstrom has conducted several hundred formative and summative evaluations for school districts, state and federal education agencies, and private foundations.
+Publications include one book, many book chapters, and numerous journal articles and technical monographs used by educational leaders to shape educational policy decisions across the U.S.

 Awards and Honors